IMG_20130717_135434Clothing

 Long sleeved top – both in Summer and Winter, to keep warm and to protect from scratches, bites and sunburn.

 Layers of clothing appropriate to the temperature and the season – in Winter the children will need at least three layers to keep warm.
 We find that base layer leggings, trousers and the waterproof dungarees work well for their bottom half, and for the top half, a base layer top, long sleeved top, good quality fleece and waterproof jacket is a good mix.
-Merino wool and/or polyester blend – for a warm base layers with excellent wicking performance and a durable fabric.
+Merino wool and/or polyester blend – for a warm base layer with excellent wicking performance and a durable fabric.
 Please be aware that any cotton layers will soak up sweat and will leave you child cold, even on cold wet days your child will get hot and sweaty under their waterproofs.
 Its not about the amount of layers your child has on to keep warm and dry its about the type of fabrics the layers are in.

 Waterproof top and trousers or a waterproof all in one suit